plural-activism/plural-pride-walk/slides.md

 <!--
 Thats another important point.
 Making contact with other peeps on a Pride is really useful.
 It gives us a support network.
 Bringing friends there is also great.
 I can totally understand the fear of going to one alone, especially in areas that seem less safe.

-Others can safeguard ya, when ya switching for example.
+Others can safeguard ya&, when ya& switching for example.
 They can enhance an experince from nice to dope.
 And there is a truth in "strength in numbers".

 The support network doesn't stop at a pride though.
 Havin a access to a button machine from the getgo would have allowed me to make so much more - and better - buttons.
 There were infos i only got through contacts cause they never went publics.
 There might be locals that give tips bout where to go before or after a pride.

-I really want ya all to get to a pride.
-And I want ya go there together.
+I really want ya& all to get to a pride.
+And I want ya& go there together.
 -->
 ---